TobiasVanDyk/RPi-Pico1-Pico2-Applications/TouchMacroPadPico/Serial2PicoApp/Readme.md

 One or many files can be copied from the PC App to the Pico Macropad using the [Select and Send Files] button on the Comms tab.
 This button has a dual-function: After an intial selection of one or more files, the combobox next to the button is filled with the list of files sent.
 If one of these are selected, or a new file and its path typed into the combobox, the button when pressed will not first open a dialog box to select files but will send the single file selected immediately to the MacroPad.
 The Pico macropad will name these files numerically as file1 to file 9999.
 A filename sync will be implemented later, for the time being use <\*rn\*file1=a01> for example, or use the [Ren] function in the Pico Editor itself to rename the new files.
 Note that the SDCard must be the destination i.e. A-D must be brown, these files should not be saved to Flash directly as they can be large.
 Use \*sx\* to reset the number count to 1.
 Use \*sx\*flename or \*sx\*/foldername/ to change the name used or path where files are saved -but these setting are not saved.
 The Pico is not a PC so when dragging more than ten or twenty files they should be small, or for larger files (maximum size is 6144 bytes), copy less than five at a time.
 This functionality is ideal for uploading a set of nKeys - for example first upload a set of 9 keys where you used <\*sx*\n0> to set the base filename, then upload the rest (up to about 980 more), with a base filename <\*sx\*n>.
 The filecount will not reset between uploads unless you use <\*sx\*>.
 To reset filename to null use \*sx\*\*\* and use \*sx\*// to set foldername to null.
 In summary: \*sx\*name where name = filename or /foldername/ or // folder = "" or ** filename = "" or if no name reset filenumber to 1.

-There is a screen video which illustrates this new function - SelectandSendFiles.gif.
+There is a screen video which illustrates this new function - [SelectandSendFiles](https://github.com/TobiasVanDyk/RPi-Pico1-Pico2-Applications/blob/main/TouchMacroPadPico/Serial2PicoApp/SelectandSendFiles.gif

 Older versions without this functionality are Serial2Pico42.zip or earlier, which should be used with VolumeMacroPad-Pico2-35IPS-327.zip, or VolumeMacroPad-Pico1-35IPS-422.zip.